alberto0723/DORM/README.md

 options:
-  -h, --help            show this help message and exit --hg_path <path>      Path to hypergraphs folder (default: Current work directory) --hypergraph <hypergraph>
+  -h, --help            show this help message and exit --logging             Enables logging (default: False) --hg_path <path>      Path to hypergraphs folder (default: Path Work Directory) --hypergraph <hypergraph>
-                        File generated for the hypergraph with pickle (default: input) --check               Checks correctness of the catalog (default: False) --text                Shows the catalog in text format (default: False) --graph               Shows the catalog in graphical format (default: False) --create              Creates the catalog (default: False) --verbose             Prints the generated statements (default: False) --supersede           Overwrites the existing catalog during creation (default: False) --dbms <dbms>         Kind of DBMS to connect to (default: postgresql)
+                        File generated for the hypergraph with pickle (default: input) --check               Checks correctness of the catalog (default: False) --text                Shows the catalog in text format (default: False) --graph               Shows the catalog in graphical format (default: False) --create              Creates the catalog (otherwise it would be loaded from either a file or DBMS) (default: False) --verbose             Prints the generated statements (default: False) --supersede           Overwrites the existing catalog during creation (default: False) --dbms <dbms>         Kind of DBMS to connect to (default: postgresql)